Life As a Tile and Marble Setter

 Occupation Description Apply hard tile, marble, and wood tile to walls, floors, ceilings, and roof decks.

-A Day in the Life of a Tile and Marble Setter
+Daily Life Of a Tile and Marble Setter

-Things a Tile and Marble Setter Should Know How to Do
+Skills Needed to be a Tile and Marble Setter

 Below is a list of the skills most Tile and Marble Setters say are important on the job.